SWITCH TO DIRECTHELPMUTUAL FUNDS

 The Holding Period is the amount of time an investor holds the security.
 In other words, it is the time between buying and redeeming the units of the fund.

-If the holding period is less than three years, then the gains earned by you are termed as Short Term Capital Gains or STCG.
-For low duration funds, STCG is added to your taxable income and taxed according to the applicable income tax slab.
+If the holding period is less than three years, then the gains you earn are termed Short Term Capital Gains or STCG.
+For low duration mutual funds, STCG is added to your taxable income and taxed according to the applicable income tax slab.

-If the holding period is more than three years, then the gains earned by you are termed as Long Term Capital Gains or LTCG.
-For low duration funds, LTCG is taxed at 20% with indexation benefits.
+If the holding period is more than three years, then the gains earned by you are termed long-term capital gains or LTCG.
+For low-duration funds, LTCG is taxed at 20% with indexation benefits.

 Explore all Mutual Funds on Groww